mark-watson/PythonAIBook/manuscript/Chess.md

         # ... same for the other diagonal
 ```

-Notice that promotions generate four separate moves — one for each promotion piece.
+Notice that promotions generate four separate moves, one for each promotion piece.
 This is important: although queen promotions are almost always best, the search needs to consider underpromotions (to knight, bishop, or rook) because in rare positions they are the only winning move.
 A knight promotion can give check where a queen promotion would not, for example.

 Castling is generated within the king-move section and includes all the necessary legality checks inline: